Torikun9971/Item-Protection-Enchantments/README.md

 # Item Protection Enchantments

-## Features
+## Description

-This mod adds various enchantments that protect items.
+This mod adds various enchantments that protect items

+Fabric version requires Fabric API and Cloth Config, and has compatibility with Mod Menu

 ## Support
+The 1.20.6 update involves significant changes to the API, so porting will take some time.

 | 📚                        | Forge                | Fabric               |
 |---------------------------|----------------------|----------------------|